 Disorders or diseases of the eye occur when one or more of these components is damaged, and/or stops working properly.
 Different disorders develop depending upon which component(s) are not working.
 The difficulty in treating these problems is that, unlike the electronic parts of a camera, new biological components for the eye are not easy to obtain.
 This is where stem cell technology may be of use.
 Stem cells can act as a source of new, healthy specialized cells and may provide a way to replace damaged cells in the eye.
 There are several types of stem cells that could be used in different ways, depending upon the particular disorder to be treated.
 So what is current research focused on?

 Cells that make up the cornea (the window part of the eye) are constantly damaged by blinking and exposure to the outside world.
 To repair this damage, we have a small number of stem cells at the edge of the cornea, known as limbal stem cells.
 They are responsible for making new corneal cells to replace damaged ones.
 If these stem cells are lost due to injury or disease, the cornea can no longer be repaired.
 This affects the ability of light to enter the eye, resulting in a significant loss of vision.

-Recent research has led to improvements in methods for growing limbal stem cells in the lab, and to better transplantation techniques.
-However, there are still limitations in the amount of new cells that can be obtained from a sample taken from the eye.
-Researchers are currently investigating the possibility of using a different approach – starting from embryonic stem cells or induced pluripotent stem (iPS) cells to make new limbal stem cells in the lab.
-This would remove the need for complex surgery for donors, as well as providing a theoretically endless source of large quantities of limbal stem cells for patients who require new ones.
+In the situation where the corneas of both eyes are badly injured (bilateral limbal deficiency), this therapy will not work as there is no residual limbal stem cells available to culture.
+For this challenge, researchers are currently investigating the possibility of using a different approach – using embryonic stem cells or induced pluripotent stem (iPS) cells or oral mucosa stem cells - to make new limbal stem cells in the lab.
+This could remove the need for complex surgery to collect limbal stem cells, as well as providing a theoretically endless source of large quantities of limbal stem cells for patients who require new ones.
 It is hoped that this kind of approach will be available for patients in the future.

 Replacing retinal pigment epithelial cells